skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-10-arrays-read-only-properties.md

 and use Truffle's mirror of `DynamicObject`,
 [the `StaticObject`](https://www.graalvm.org/latest/graalvm-as-a-platform/language-implementation-framework/StaticObjectModel).

-Using static objects looks very different than dynamic objects.
+Using static objects looks very different from dynamic objects.
 You don't declare a class that extends a particular superclass;
 instead, you first create a static shape builder, passing it a reference to a `TruffleLanguage`.